-ART\ E132 Sculpture II
+ART E132 Sculpture II

-Prerequisite: ART\ 131 or permission of the instructor
+Prerequisite: ART 131 or permission of the instructor

 A course that builds upon the experience gained in Sculpture I. Students will have more freedom to develop their own style of creating sculpture and explore content in their work.
 In this course students will further explore the process of making sculpture by adding more complex design, techniques, procedures, and conceptual challenges.
+A primary goal is to continue to advance the students awareness and personal knowledge of contemporary sculpture, its prototypes, various functions, and role in a culturally diverse global market.

-ART\ E141 Photography I
+ART E141 Photography I

-Prerequisite: ENG\ 101 or permission of the instructor
+Prerequisite: ENG 101 or permission of the instructor